Object Details

 Shawn Walker was one of the original members of the Kamoinge Workshop, a collective of Black art pho(…)

 Shawn Walker was one of the original members of the Kamoinge Workshop, a collective of Black art photographers formed in New York City in 1963.
+(Ming Smith, whose work is also represented in this gallery, was also part of the group.)
 He has lived in Harlem all his life.
-His work is unusual amongst the Johnson’s holdings of twentieth-century New York City street photography in that it expresses a personal vision rooted in community knowledge and activist politics.
+Walker’s work is unusual within the Johnson’s significant collection of New York City street photography in that it expresses a personal vision rooted in community knowledge and activist politics.

 This striking portrait dates from early in Walker’s career.
-Walker has often photographed children, but this image is of a rare gravitas.
-The close cropping directs our attention immediately to the face and particularly the eyes of this serious looking child.
-Only after a beat do we take in the knitted winter hood and layers of clothing, and particularly the coat with its escaping threads—details that suggest the child’s vulnerability despite his self-possessed expression and compel feelings of tenderness toward this young Harlem resident.
+He has often photographed children, but this image is of a rare gravitas.
+The close crop draws the viewer’s attention immediately to the face and particularly the eyes of this serious looking child.
+Other details surface later: the knitted winter hood and layers of clothing; the coat with its escaping threads.
+These suggest the vulnerability of this young Harlem resident, despite his self-possessed expression.